IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

     192.168.245.110   zk-0.localdomain      zk-0

 This description, uses *localdomain* as the domain.
 According to the Kerberos conventions, we are going to use the realm LOCALDOMAIN later on, which is the uppercase version of the domain.
-You can also use another domain and realm for your setup, but make sure to replace things when you copy&paste commands.
+You can, of course, use another domain and realm for your setup, but make sure to replace things when you copy&paste commands.

 On all VMs install following rpms (as root):